 After his resignation from Square Enix, Tabata said he's looking forward to new challenges, which meant he had to start his own company.
 "I have a project that I truly wish to solidify as my next challenge after Final Fantasy XV.
 For that reason, I have decided to leave my current position and start my own business in order to achieve my goal," Tabata explained his decision.

 The announcement follows his departure from Square Enix and Luminous Studios after the company suffered some heavy losses.
-This brought about the cancellation of three Final Fantasy XV DLCs, including episodes Lunafreya, Aranea and Noctis.
+This brought about the of three Final Fantasy XV DLCs, including episodes Lunafreya, Aranea and Noctis.

 Speaking about Tabata's ex-companies, Square Enix appointed Takesi Aramaki as the new head of Luminous Studios.
 Aramaki was the lead programmer on Final Fantasy XV and handled developmentof the PC version.
 The studio will now focus on big AAA titles as Square Enix announced after Tabata's departure.

 Additional information about the new project is non-existent but recently, a Linkedin profile of Luminous Studios 3D modeller Tomohiro Tokoro listed a "new AAA title for PS5" currently in development.